-When it comes to wedding invitations, it’s nearly impossible to fit all of your wedding details on the invite.
+When it comes to wedding invitations, it’s important to add all of your wedding details to give to your guests for your special day.
+If you’ve already maximized all the space on your wedding invitations and want to add more details, enclosure cards are a perfect way to add more info about your special day.
 The purpose of an enclosure card is to include those extra details that are important to your big day, while keeping your invitations neat and clean.
 An enclosure card is a small piece of paper that typically goes inside all of your personalized wedding invitations.
 It can include reception details, directions, transportation schedules, and any other important information for guests.
 Enclosure cards prevent confusion on your wedding day by providing guests with special details and instructions that answer their questions ahead of time.
 We’ve provided a helpful guide on enclosure card wording below.

 Types of Enclosure Cards for Weddings